 Newcomer: Dr Blanche Cruz

 Acupuncturist and fitness instructor, Dr Blanche Cruz, is also heading to Samoa for the next season of Australian Survivor.
 Blanche confirmed the news on her social media account, stating that “I’ve traded in my acupuncture needles and gym sessions for flaming torches, next level challenges, and the ultimate island adventure!
-From wild twists to unforgettable moments, this has been one of the most intense and life changing experiences ever.
+From wild twists to unforgettable moments, this has been one of the most intense and life-changing experiences ever.
 Get ready to cheer me on as I attempt to outwit, outplay, and outlast in the wilds of Samoa.”

 She also shared a video in which she gives some light spoilers and explanations of acupuncture points in a separate video.